 HK 510 – Introduction to Quantitative Methods of Public Health (3 credit hours)

 The main goals of this course are to acquaint students with the basic concepts and methods of statistics, their applications and their interpretation as used in public health.
 Students will learn basic terminology and its meaning, how to calculate various statistical measures and indices, how to quantify health relationships and how to compute and interpret inferential statistical techniques.
-Students will also acquire the ability to utilize the statistical software package STATA as a tool to facilitate the processing, editing, storing, displaying, analysis and interpretation of health research-related data.
+Students will also acquire the ability to utilize the statistical software packages of Excel and SPSS as tools to facilitate the processing, editing, storing, displaying, analysis and interpretation of health research-related data.

 HSCI 575 – Introduction to Environmental Health (3 credit hours)